davidpesetsky/davidpesetsky.github.io/_pages/about.md

 <small><small><i>This website is still being built.
 I hope to finish the task of building it over the coming weeks.
 (May 22, 2026)</i> [05/2026]</small></small>

-I am a linguist specializing in syntax — the study of the laws that govern how sentences are composed from their constituent parts.
+I am a linguist specializing in <strong>syntax</strong> — the study of the laws that govern how sentences are composed from their constituent parts.

 Over the years, I have also made some contributions to the study of morphology (word structure), phonology (sound structure), language acquisition, and the interaction of syntax with semantics (how meanings are computed) -- as well as unpublished (entirely my fault) but frequently cited joint work with Jonah Katz on the relation between linguistic syntax and the syntax of tonal music.